z8-9CMlleru1bf5UYY1p_e4yjFA

 Touch as communication

-One of the reasons that touch is so powerful is that it can communicate a wider range of emotion than words or gestures.
+One of the reasons that touch is so powerful is that it can communicate a wider range of emotion than words.
 And it communicates it much faster.

 Think about the last time you felt a supportive hand on your shoulder, or a long hug with your partner.
 Or perhaps you have had the experience of feeling a lingering touch on your arm or hand, and you knew on some level it just didn’t feel right.